Gifts for the Elderly: A List of Suggestions

 One of the best gifts for the elderly then is to think through the things they've always enjoyed, and probably still do, and spend unhurried time with them engaged in such activities.

 For families that live nearby, staying connected is as easy as stopping by on any given day.
 But for many of us, distance makes this difficult.
 Many of the more modern means that allow the rest of us to stay connected can be confusing or anxiety provoking for some elderly individuals if they aren't the type of individuals to have kept up on technology.

-Other great gifts for the elderly then might be things which would allow them to be better connected to you, the people they love.
-Of course, whatever you choose, you may also need to be sure to set up and take the time to teach them about.
+Therefore, other great gifts for the elderly might be things which would allow them to be better connected to you, the people they love.
+Of course, whatever you choose may require you to set up and teach them about how to use it.

-One item that is simple and requires no technical skills are the wireless photo frames that are now on the market.
+One item that is simple and requires no technical skills are wireless photo frames.
 Many of these allow you to set up an e-mail address and then you can choose to have photos show up immediately on the screen when you send them to that address.
 Other give the option of syncing with an Instagram or Facebook account so that your photos immediately show up on their photo frame.
 Then grandma or grandpa don't have to do a thing to enjoy your latest photos of the kids or your vacation.
 You can even have older photos digitized and load them on the frame as well.